OF MODEL SCHOOLS

 - If outcome data reported in PBSES are missing and/or do not correspond to answers submitted within the Model School Application, the application will be ineligible for further review.

-The PBS:MTSS Model School Application and artifacts (only needed if applying for Silver or Gold-Levels) are to be entered on-line via the Model School web portal between June 16 and September 1, 2013 for consideration.
-Tier 1 PBS Walkthrough must be entered by Coach on-line via PBSES along with other end-year evaluation data due June 15, 2013.
-Although the system will accept any file type for artifacts, there is an 8 Mb file size limit per file.
+The PBS:MTSS Model School Application and artifacts (only needed if applying for Silver or Gold-Levels) are to be entered on-line via the Model School web portal between June 16 and September 1, 2014 for consideration.
+Tier 1 PBS Walkthrough must be entered by Coach on-line via PBSES along with other end-year evaluation data due June 15, 2014.
+There is a 2000 character limit per text box within the application and although the system will accept any file type for artifacts, there is an 8 Mb file size limit per file.

 Click here for a brief demonstration of the on-line PBS Model School Application.